Tastefulventure

 They are actually pretty simple to make, and can be an affordable gourmet meal when made at home.
 They are perfect for date nights at home, or special holiday get togethers.

 The holiday season is a great time to buy Lobster Tails because they are usually on sale.
 Right now they are priced at $5 for a 6oz Lobster Tail at my local grocery store.
-(This post was originally published in 2016 and has since been updated in 2022).

 Ingredients